SidharthArya/SidharthArya/AWESOME-STARS.md

 - [SidharthArya/pandas](https://github.com/SidharthArya/pandas) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more
 - [SidharthArya/digital-gardeners](https://github.com/SidharthArya/digital-gardeners) - Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs
 - [jhuangtw/xg2xg](https://github.com/jhuangtw/xg2xg) - by ex-googlers, for ex-googlers - a lookup table of similar tech & services
-- [MaggieAppleton/digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) - Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs
 - [JusperLee/Speech-Separation-Paper-Tutorial](https://github.com/JusperLee/Speech-Separation-Paper-Tutorial) - A must-read paper for speech separation based on neural networks
 - [AstraZeneca/awesome-explainable-graph-reasoning](https://github.com/AstraZeneca/awesome-explainable-graph-reasoning) - A collection of research papers and software related to explainability in graph machine learning.
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps